brarbrb/Synthetic-data/README.md

 ## 📷 Video and Images and Prediction Scripts

-`video.py` - This script runs YOLO object for pose detection on a video file and saves the annotated result as an output video.
+`video.py` - This script runs YOLO object for pose detection on a video file and saves the annotated result as an output video. (using OpenCV)

 ###  Run on a Video File
 ```bash